timweiss/WHALE-platform/README.md

 # WHALE
 Social Sensing environment with Experience Sampling capabilities.

-## Tasks
-- [ ] Import Experience Sampling elements from Excel tables
-- [x] Allow to sample on lock/unlock and continuously in a set interval (maybe we can define some sensors to run in a periodic interval and others to sample on interaction)
-- [x] Implement API in app (pushing data, showing study name)
-- [x] Add notification sensor
-- [x] Add interaction tracking bubble
-- [x] Add onboarding interface (permissions, enrolment) and basic main activity for the app
-- [x] Use WorkManager to schedule backend pushes
-- [x] Add radio frequency (Bluetooth and WiFi) sensor
-- [x] Detect if a conversation happens (see openSMILE)
-- [x] Revamp AppSensor so it actually retrieves the currently open app (probably with AccessibilityService)
-- [x] Sample whenever the device gets unlocked
-- [x] Create simple backend that receives pushed data (audio and other sample readings)
-- [x] Add (crude) study enrolment interface
-- [x] Integrate AudioSampleService to use default content pipeline

 ## Components
 * [Android App](app-android): The app that records sensor data.
 Needs to be installed on participant's devices
 * [Backend](backend): The backend that allows for data storage.
 Deployed on a server.